-As you have likely come to realize over the past days and weeks, remote work has its share of challenges, and isolation can be one of the toughest.
+As you have likely come to realize over the past years, remote work has its share of challenges, and isolation can be one of the toughest.

 Professionals in the social-impact sphere are passionate about the work they do, and for good reason.
 But it also takes an emotional toll.